Ronald Tutor

 Ronald N. Tutor (born 1940/1941) is an American businessman.
 He is executive chairman and former chief executive officer (CEO) of Tutor Perini, and president of the Tutor-Saliba Corporation.

 Early life

 Ronald N. Tutor was born in Sherman Oaks, California, and is of Armenian descent.
-His father, A.G.
-Tutor, founded A.G.
+His father, Albert G. Tutor, founded A.G.
 Tutor Co., a real estate development company, in 1949.
 The company built "houses and small commercial buildings".

 Education

-Tutor was educated at Harvard Westlake and Van Nuys High School.
+Tutor was educated at the Harvard School, now Harvard Westlake, and Van Nuys High School.
 He graduated from the University of Southern California in 1963.

 Career

 Tutor started a career in construction shortly after graduation, working for Tutor-Saliba and A.G.
 Tutor Co.
 He formerly served as Chairman, CEO and President of Tutor Perini, and President of the Tutor-Perini Corporation.
 He received the United States Army Corps of Engineers National Contractor of the Year Award for Civil Works Projects in 1994.
 He now serves as Executive Chairman of Tutor-Perini.